-Like any of the gods from the lost pantheons of the human race Henry existed on an unseen but omnipresent plane.
-From the remote subterranean facility that was Henry’s place of employment, he was able to use the infrastructure of global communications to be anywhere on the planet.
+Like any of the gods from the lost pantheons of the human race, Henry existed on an unseen but omnipresent plane.
+From the remote subterranean facility that was Henry’s place of employment, he could use the infrastructure of global communications to be anywhere on the planet.
 He was a phantom that could slip in and out of people’s pockets through their phones; he peered into people's bedrooms through their laptops.
 Every lens, every microphone connected to the digital realm served as the eyes and ears of the omnipotent Henry.
-Not only could Henry see all and hear all like the defunct gods of the bygone world he knew the darkest secrets carried in the heart and stored on the digital mediums of anyone connected to him through the web.
+Not only could Henry see all and hear all like the defunct gods of the bygone world, he knew the darkest secrets carried in the heart and stored on the digital mediums of anyone connected to him through the web.

 The machines people live through create a digital timeline that can now not only spanned but often exceeded an individual's limited biological lifetime.
-Starting from the birth announcement and the first baby pictures Henry could reach back into a person’s life and see who they were at any age.
-Thier interests, their desires, every aspect of the human experience was digitally documented in the infinitely expanding memories of the vast server farms.
+Starting from the birth announcement and the first baby pictures, Henry could reach back into a person’s life and see who they were at any age.
+Their interests, desires, and every aspect of the human experience were digitally documented in the vast server farms' infinitely expanding memories.
 Entire human relationships are transcribed through text messages.
-Sexuality is explored through search bars, the minutes and details of every interaction no matter how benign are embedded in the virtual world.
+Sexuality is explored through search bars.
+The minutes and details of every interaction, no matter how benign, is embedded in the virtual world.

 There was nothing anyone could hide from Henry.
 The more he watched people, the more acutely aware he became of just how connected people are.
 Facebook friends, email contacts, and Instagram followers gave Henry a means of mapping connections between people no matter how vast the physical distance might be between them.
 For Henry, the world was small and always contracting.
 He began to see the state of the world as the sum of billions of human relationships.

-Although it was henry’s job to be a passive observer he had the ability to intervene in people's lives and issue decrees in his virtual domain that would set into motion events with an unlimited range of consequences.
-Since by definition the infinite has no beginning Henry found it impossible to pick a place to start.
+Although it was henry’s job to be a passive observer, he had the ability to intervene in people's lives and issue decrees in his virtual domain that would set into motion events with an unlimited range of consequences.
+By definition, the infinite has no beginning.
+Henry found it impossible to pick a place to start.
 So he fell back on the old and familiar habit of delegating the decision to the scrutiny of carefully calculated algorithms that would filter and catalog billions of souls with a list of rigidly defined terms.
 He would then search randomized combinations of the human descriptors and blindly select a subject that fit.
 Impartiality was a trait Henry believed was crucial to the benevolent.
-The program was a slot machine of fate, and the very second it was cranked The future of a family for better or for worse fell into the hands of Henry.
+The program was a slot machine of fate, and the very second it was cranked, The future of a family for better or for worse fell into the hands of Henry.

 Despite his oath, he was tempted to call a do-over.

-On the global and historical spectrum of human suffering, the agony befalling the Hillards seemed relatively light.
-Stephanie Hillard, the matriarch of the family, was a divorce and consequently a single parent but she was a highly educated and well compensated professional.
-Her teenage daughter Elise being the offspring of two intelligent parents quickly proved herself to be just as adept and even more promising through the early stages of her development.
+The agony befalling the Hillard's seemed relatively light on the global and historical spectrum of human suffering.
+Stephanie Hillard, the family's matriarch, was a divorce and consequently a single parent.
+Still, she was a highly educated and well-compensated professional.
+Her teenage daughter Elise being the offspring of two intelligent parents, quickly proved herself to be just as adept and even more promising through her early development stages.
 Her transformation into a hostile pseudo-nihilistic and very self-destructive adolescent felt so sudden to the girl’s mother.
-Henry knew better though.
+Henry knew better, though.
 There was ample and easily recoverable documented evidence that could have predicted this development.
-Despite her ample intelligence and good nature hormones triggered a defect in the poor girl that rendered her devoted to an angry, confused and worse yet directionless boy from the class two grades above her own.
+Despite her ample intelligence and good nature, hormones triggered a defect in the poor girl that rendered her devoted to an angry, confused, and worse yet directionless boy from the class two grades above her own.

 Henry’s initial reaction was indifference.
-If he could save this girl from blind self-destruction than perhaps in the future, she would focus her keen intellect on some positive world changing endeavor or at least as a functional and well-adjusted member of society cease making life so difficult for her poor mother which by all reasoning should resonate positively.
+If he could save this girl from blind self-destruction, then perhaps in the future, she would focus her keen intellect on some positive world changing endeavor or, at least as a functional and well-adjusted member of society, cease making life so difficult for her poor mother who by all reasoning should resonate positively.

 Henry had trouble mustering enthusiasm in this particular case but reminded himself he might never decide anyone is worthy of his compassion.
 He tuned into every microphone and every camera in the house and settled in to watch and assess.

 Henry hadn’t anticipated the tedium of human life being such an impediment to his humanitarian mission.
-Even though he was observing them for a screen life wasn’t constructed like a movie.
+Even though he was observing them for a screen, life wasn’t constructed like a movie.
 There were no tightly written scenes to convey what was on the minds of the subjects.
-As time wore on Henry came very close to rolling the dice one more time in hopes of finding a resolvable human conflict with more gravity.
-There was just one aspect of the dynamics of the Hillard household that kept his attention, and that was the very apparent distress Elise was causing her mother.
-Stephanie became a very sympathetic character to Henry and while he had his doubts about how saving Elise from herself might influence the world around her there was something inside him that yearned to see Stephanie relieved of her anguish.
+As time wore on, Henry came very close to rolling the dice one more time in hopes of finding a resolvable human conflict with more gravity.
+There was just one aspect of the Hillard household dynamics that kept his attention, and that was the very apparent distress Elise was causing her mother.
+Stephanie became a very sympathetic character to Henry.
+While he had his doubts about how saving Elise from herself might influence the world around her, there was something inside him that yearned to see Stephanie relieved of her anguish.

-From what Henry knew about drug addiction and its associated problems the best place to start was with a confrontation by loved ones.
-In order to set that in motion Henry would have to make Stephanie fully aware of what was happening.
+From what Henry knew about drug addiction and its associated problems, the best place to start was a confrontation with loved ones.
+To set that in motion, Henry would have to make Stephanie fully aware of what was happening.
 His method for approaching that problem wasn’t very subtle.
 Henry decided to redirect some drug-related texts from Elise’s phone to her mother’s.
 It was innocuous enough.
-Sometimes people send messages to the wrong people sometimes cell networks malfunction either way Ms. Hillard wasn’t likely to think much of it.
+Sometimes people send messages to the wrong people.
+Sometimes cell networks malfunction either way; Ms. Hillard wasn’t likely to think much of it.

 As Henry expected, this provoked a heated confrontation between Stephanie and Elise.
 Henry’s meticulously calculated projections were that the protracted emotional war waged by mother and daughter would subside then resolve in two to four weeks.

 Calculated into his prediction was his gross underestimation of the power of denial.
 Ms. Hillard was quickly withered by the tension of life with an openly hostile rebellion by her only teenage daughter as well as the incessant demands of her professional life.
 She hadn’t the emotional or physical energy to see herself beyond the budding stations of such a confrontation.
-No matter how much torment in inflicted upon her Stephanie came to accept this relationship with this warped form of her offspring
+No matter how much torment is inflicted upon her, Stephanie came to accept this relationship with this warped form of her offspring.

 She received texts about “picking up.”

-Henry’s chance to force a showdown finally came one afternoon when he was watching Elise and her boyfriend in her bedroom through her laptop camera.
+Henry’s chance to force a showdown finally came one afternoon when he watched Elise and her boyfriend in her bedroom through her laptop camera.
 The young couple was on edge.
 They didn’t have a dollar between them, and they were starting to enter the early stages of physical and psychological withdrawal.
 They were pacing past each other back and forth in an agitated and nervous state.
 Elise was chewing her nails while her boyfriend called around looking for a loan.
-When no one came through Elise finally suggested stealing her mother’s bank card.
+When no one came through, Elise finally suggested stealing her mother’s bank card.
 Henry was ecstatic this was his chance.
-He had to inform Stephanie somehow, but there was no time to send her recorded footage she had to catch her daughter in the act.
+He had to inform Stephanie somehow, but there was no time to send her recorded footage.
+She had to catch her daughter in the act.